souravdaspartha/souravdaspartha.github.io/_pages/maps.md

 ## Road Crash Density, Gazipur

 <p style="text-align: justify;">
-Animated mapping of 332 road crashes across Gazipur, playing year by year.
+Animated mapping of [N] road crashes across Gazipur, playing year by year.
 The density surface is weighted by severity, with fatal crashes carrying five times the influence of a damage-only collision.
 The colour scale is held fixed across all years, so intensity is comparable between frames rather than rescaled within each one.
 Dashed circles mark the five highest-concentration locations identified by DBSCAN clustering at a 500 m threshold: Board Bazar, Vogra, Tongi, Salna and Konabari.
 </p>

 <iframe class="mapembed"